 Some other thoughts

-Finding the right background music for your video should be fun, so don't panic.
+Finding the right background music for your video should be fun, so don’t panic.
 Remember, you have several options available.
 Consider the factors of cost and quality.
 If cost is not an issue, you could hire a composer.
 Can your video do with free music that sounds generic, or do you want quality royalty-free sounds so your video stands out?
-If you want quality but don't want to overspend, check out Artlist's pricing plans and license.
-With unlimited access and a Universal License covering any project and lasts forever, it may be the best background music source for you.
+If you want quality but don’t want to overspend, check out Artlist’s pricing plans and license.
+With unlimited access and a Universal License covering any project that lasts forever, it may be the best background music source for you.

 Now that we’ve established the where, let’s move on to the how.

-How to choose your video's BGM
+How to choose your video’s background music

 We have such a strong association between music and film that you can’t, for example, hear “Stuck in the Middle With You” without thinking of Reservoir Dogs.
 This means that your choice of background music is just as important for your video as your footage.
 Your choice of music will set the tone for your video.
 Combining your pictures with the right background music can elevate a good video to being great.
 It’s your chance to create something that really stays with your viewers.